batangr00t/java/README.md

 * uses array data structure
 * faster for searching than LinkedList ( O(1) vs O(n) ),
 * slower for adding/removing than LinkedList ( O(n) vs O(1) )
-* grows or shrinks automatically, can reseve capacity by ensureCapacity() or constructor
+* grows or shrinks automatically, can reserve capacity by ensureCapacity() or constructor
 * grows by half of its size ( Vector doubles the size by default )
 * can be sorted by Comparator or lambda
   * example